ToshioCP/Gtk4-tutorial/src/sec22.src.md

 misc/cairo.c
 @@@

-- 1: Includes the header file of cairo.
+- 1: Includes the header file of Cairo.
+- 6: `cairo_surface_t` is the type of a surface.
+- 7: `cairo_t` is the type of a cairo context.
+- 8-10: `width` and `height` is the size of `surface`.
+`square_size` is the size of a square drawn on the surface.
-- 12: `cairo_image_surface_create` creates an image surface.
+- 13: `cairo_image_surface_create` creates an image surface.
 `CAIRO_FORMAT_RGB24` is a constant which means that each pixel has red, green and blue data.
-Each data has 8 bit quantity.
+Each data has 8 bits quantity.
+Therefore, 24 bits (3x8=24) is the size of RGB24.
 Modern displays have this type of color depth.
 Width and height are pixels and given as integers.
-- 13: Creates cairo context.
+- 14: Creates cairo context.
 The surface given as an argument will be the destination of the context.
-- 17: `cairo_set_source_rgb` creates a source pattern, which is a solid white paint.
+- 18: `cairo_set_source_rgb` creates a source pattern, which is a solid white paint.
 The second to fourth argument is red, green and blue color depth respectively.
 Their type is float and the values are between zero and one.
 (0,0,0) is black and (1,1,1) is white.
-- 18: `cairo_paint` copies everywhere in the source to destination.
+- 19: `cairo_paint` copies everywhere in the source to destination.
-The destination is filled with white pixels by this command.
+The destination is filled with white pixels with this command.
-- 20: Sets the source color to black.
+- 21: Sets the source color to black.
-- 21: `cairo_set_line_width` set the width of lines.
+- 22: `cairo_set_line_width` set the width of lines.
 In this case, the line width is set to two pixels.
 (It is because the transformation is identity.
 If the transformation isn't identity, for example scaling with the factor three, the actual width in destination will be six (2x3=6) pixels.)
-- 22: Draws a rectangle (square).
+- 23: Draws a rectangle (square) on the mask.
-The top-left coordinate is (width/2.0-20.0, height/2.0-20.0) and the width and height have the same length 40.0.
+The square is located at the center.
-- 23: `cairo_stroke` transfer the source to destination through the rectangle in mask.
+- 24: `cairo_stroke` transfer the source to destination through the rectangle in the mask.
-- 26: Outputs the image to a png file `rectangle.png`.
+- 27: Outputs the image to a png file `rectangle.png`.
-- 27: Destroys the context.
+- 28: Destroys the context.
 At the same time the source is destroyed.
-- 28: Destroys the destination surface.
+- 29: Destroys the surface.

 To compile this, type the following.